 If you feel you’ve been taken advantage of by a payday lender that has charged you extremely high fees make sure to check the legal status of short-term lending in your state.
 Even if your state allows for high-cost short-term lending you may want to submit your concerns to your state’s Attorney General.
 You can also contact the Consumer Financial Protection Bureau and submit your concerns there.

 Not all payday lenders work with nonprofit credit counseling organizations such as ours, though thankfully some do.
 If you find yourself in a situation where you’ve become trapped into paying one payday loan in order to obtain another please give us a call.
+In many cases we can provide relief from payday loans through our payday loan help and consolidation services.
 Even if we are unable to work directly with your payday loan lender, we’d still be more than happy to provide a free credit counseling session aimed at identifying the root of the problem and coming up with a solution that will help you break the cycle.

 If you have any questions, would like to discuss your financial challenges, or are just looking for advice, please call us at your convenience.
 As always, we are here to help and look forward to hearing from you.
 Call or submit your information through our website and one of our certified credit counselors will be in touch right away.